drtyhlpr/rpi23-gen-image/README.md

 ##### `KERNEL_MENUCONFIG`=false
 Start `make menuconfig` interactive menu-driven kernel configuration.
 The script will continue after `make menuconfig` was terminated.

+##### `KERNEL_OLDDEFCONFIG`=false
+Run `make olddefconfig` to automatically set all new kernel configuration options to their recommended default values.

+##### `KERNEL_CCACHE`=false
+Compile the kernel using ccache.
+This speeds up kernel recompilation by caching previous compilations and detecting when the same compilation is being done again.

 ##### `KERNEL_REMOVESRC`=true
 Remove all kernel sources from the generated OS image after it was built and installed.